-The brain is a learning machine.
-An animal's experience shapes the neural activity of its brain; this activity in turn modifies the brain, so that the animal learns from its experience.
+the animal learns from its experience.
 This self-organization, the brain's reshaping of itself through its own activity (reviewed in [7, 14, 39, 51]), has long fascinated neuroscientists and modelers.

 The classic example of activity-dependent neural development is the formation of ocular dominance columns in the cat or monkey primary visual cortex (reviewed in [44]).
 The cerebral cortex is the uniquely mammalian part of the brain.
 It is thought to form the complex, associative representations that characterize mammalian and human intelligence.
 The primary visual cortex (V1) is the first cortical area to receive visual information.
-It receives signals from the lateral geniculate nucleus of the thalamus (LGN), which in turn receives input from the retinae of the two eyes (Fig. 1.1).
+It receives signals from the lateral geniculate nucleus of the thalamus (LGN), which in turn receives input from the retinas of the two eyes (Fig. 2.1).

 To describe ocular dominance columns, several terms must be defined.
-First, the receptive field of a cortical cell refers to the area on the retinae in which appropriate light stimulation evokes a response in the cell, and also to the pattern of light stimulation that evokes such a response.
-Second, a Postscript version of this figure not available; hence figure is omitted from preprint of paper.
+First, the receptive field of a cortical cell refers to the area on the retinas in which appropriate light stimulation evokes a response in the cell, and also to the pattern of light stimulation that evokes such a response.
+Second, a column is defined as follows.
+V1 extends many millimeters in each of two, "horizontal" dimensions.
+Receptive field positions vary continuously along these dimensions, forming a retinotopic map, a continuous map of the visual world.
+In the third, "vertical" dimension, the cortex is about 2 mm in depth and consists of six layers.
+Receptive field positions do not significantly vary through this depth.
+Such organization, in which cortical properties are invariant through the vertical depth of cortex but vary horizontally, is called columnar organization and is a basic feature of the cerebral cortex.

-FIGURE 1.2.
+Fig. 2.2.
 Ocular dominance columns from cat V1.
 A horizontal cut through the layer 4 of V1 is shown.
 Terminals serving a single eye are labeled white.
-Dark regions at edges are out of plane containing LGN terminals.
-Region shown is $5.3 \ge 7.9$ mm.
+Dark regions at the edges are out of the plane containing LGN terminals.
+Region shown is 5.3×7.9 mm.
 Photograph generously supplied by Dr. Y. Hata.